-But he prefers a little meat in his salads if he’s going to eat them as a main dish, so I added Almond-Crusted Chicken, a healthy, gluten free recipe as a way of providing more protein, flavor and crunch to the recipe.
+But he prefers a little meat in his salads if he’s going to eat them as a main dish.
+I added Almond-Crusted Chicken, a healthy, gluten free recipe as a way of providing more protein, flavor and crunch to the recipe.
 So, in actuality, this recipe has both toasted pecans and almonds since there are almonds on the chicken when baking it.

 We found this a very hearty and satisfying salad and one that I plan on making frequently in the coming months.
 While you can serve it with bread or biscuits, you really don’t need to.
 One plate (or less) will fill you up rather quickly.